google-research/discs/discs/samplers/README.md

       ),
   )
 ```
-We provide the code snippet below as an example on how to instantiate the 'gwg' sampler for the purpose of using out of this package pipeline.
+We provide the code snippet below as an example of how to instantiate the 'gwg' sampler for the purpose of using out of this package pipeline.
 Note that the sample shape and number of categories are manually set in the below example.
 In `DISCS` pipeline, they are set based on the model (target distribution).
-Also, to see an example on how the `ml_collections` is used to setup the configs when running an scripts, you can refer to `discs/experiment/run_sampling_local.sh' and `discs/experiment/main_sampling.py' with `config_flags.DEFINE_config_file` usecase.
+Also, to see an example of how the `ml_collections` is used to set up the configs when running a script, you can refer to `discs/experiment/run_sampling_local.sh' and `discs/experiment/main_sampling.py' with `config_flags.DEFINE_config_file` use-case.
 ```
 import importlib
 from ml_collections import config_dict